 “Hi…” It was impossible not to smile back at her.
 “Yes, it’s Sonali.”
 She hurriedly doused the cigarette discreetly behind her back.
 She had been removed once from a previous society for smoking, and she didn’t want a repeat performance.

 “Happy Diwali, dear!
-Aren’t you going home for the festival?
+Aren’t you going home to celebrate the festival?
 Where are you from?”

 “I’m from Mumbai.
 But, no, I’m not going home.
 I don’t really have any family there.
 So…”